andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ---
 layout: post
 permalink: /how-aura-frames-scales-for-peak-load-ruby-on-rails
-title: "Scaling Ruby on Rails and Postgres Databases: Lessons from Aura Frames #1 App Store Ranking"
+title: "Scaling Rails at Aura Frames: Lessons from Splitting to 8 Primaries and reaching #1 in the App Store"
 hidden: true
 ---